joshsanchez98/CreativeProgrammingAndElectronics/July_8/README.md

 **Description of Environment**

 Hi everyone!
 I would describe myself as adventurous and as a go-getter.
-Therefore, I wanted to show that throughout the entire course of the day, I keep myself occupied both academically, professionally, personally, and emotionally.
+Therefore, I wanted to show that throughout the entire course of the day, I keep myself occupied in mind, body and spirit.

 - During the day, I enjoy traveling and going to the beach.
 I have been a competitve swimmer throughout high school, and I continue to swim daily, while also staying outside whenever I can.
 I am also a weather-moody person, so I want to emphasize that I enjoy being in the sun.